pseuxide/pseuxide.github.io/_posts/2023-12-06-invoking_assembly_function_from_cpp.md

 ret
 ```

 This is the function body.
-It basically loading buffer address to `rdi`` and populating the buffer.
-Each `ebx`, `edx`, `ecx` registers holds byte representations of ascii character, so these 3 lines assigning them into buffer.
+It's basically loading buffer address to `rdi` and populating the buffer.
+Each `ebx`, `edx`, `ecx` registers holds byte representations of ascii characters.

 Importantly, you must end the function with `ret` instruction of course to get back to return address.